gitrepo-dev/appointment/README.md

 ## Getting Started

-First, run the development server:
+o run the development server, follow these steps:

-(1) Install node.js in your mechine/computer
+1. Install Node.js on your computer.

-(2) Go and github using link and clone in your local computer
+2. Visit GitHub using the provided link and clone the repository to your local machine.

-(3) Now open in your favorite editor this folder
+3. Open the cloned folder in your preferred code editor.

+4. In the app folder, open the command line and run the command `npm install`.
+This will install all necessary dependencies, including TypeScript and Tailwind CSS.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Next, run the command `npm run dev` in the terminal.
+Then, open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see the results.

-(4) After this run cmd in app folder "npm i" it will setup all like typscript, tailwind itself

-(5) now run cmd "npm run dev" and goto your favorite browser and type localhost:3000

-(6) for build run cmd "npm run build"
+6. To create a production build, run the command `npm run build`.

 NOTE: Appointment create delete and all functionality will work only in local because it DATEBASE not hosted anywhere you can create your own APIs and use the functionality